 I'm a Senior Geomorphologist, Certified Professional Ecologist (CE), Construction Superintendent, and Project Manager, responsible for the design and construction of ecological restoration projects, watershed management plans, and sustainable storm water systems.
 I've collected and analyzed data on more than 400 miles of river and stream throughout the U.S., and contributed to storm water best management practice (BMP) manuals addressing open channel design, stream restoration, hydraulic structures, storm drainage facilities, water quality improvement, and green infrastructure planning.
 I am responsible for watershed assessment, restoration design, data analysis and calculations, developing plans and specifications, project management, and construction oversight.
 International traveler.

 A Sierra Club member since 2003, Brian is serving his first term as a Miami Group Executive Committee member.
 He is a past president of the Cincinnati Newspaper Guild and spent 20 years working in various corporate IT shops around Cincinnati.
 He worked on the club's now-defunct Morning Glory Bike Ride and now rides the bike trails around Dayton, where he has lived since 2016.
-He attends monthly Dayton Connection meetings and is active on the Political Committee.
+He attends monthly Ohio Chapter Executive Committee meetings as the Miami Group's representative.

 Energy Committee Vice Chair, Fundraiser and Chef, member of the Hamilton County Soil and Water Board of Supervisors.